dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_transfer

 Transfers one or more tokens from the `from` account to the `to` account.
 The transfer can be initiated either by the holder of the tokens or a party that has been authorized by the holder to execute transfers using `icrc7_approve_tokens` or `icrc7_approve_collection`.
 The `spender_subaccount` is used to identify the spender.
 The spender is an account comprised of the principal calling this method and the parameter `spender_subaccount`.
-Omitting the `spender_subaccount` means to use the default subaccount.
+Omitting the `spender_subaccount` means using the default subaccount.

 The response is a vector of records each comprising a `token_id` and a corresponding `transfer_result` indicating success or error.
 In the success case, the `Ok` variant indicates the transaction index of the transfer, in the error case, the `Err` variant indicates the error through `TransferError`.

-A transfer clears all token-level approvals for the successfully transferred tokens.
+A transfer clears all active token-level approvals for the successfully transferred tokens.
 This implicit clearing of approvals only clears token-level approvals and never touches collection-level approvals.

-An `Unauthorized` error is returned in case someone not owning a token and not being the spender in an active token-level or collection-level approval attempts to transfer a token or the token is not held in the subaccount specified in the `from` account.

 ```candid "Type definitions" +=
 TransferArgs = record {